vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 }
 {% endraw %}
 ```
-Now a light turned on in front of the device.
+Now a LED light turned on in front of the device.
 Now you can hold the original remote in front of the device and press a single button.

-The response contains the infrared code to use to resend the signal via this device now.
+The response in MQTT on the topic `zigbee2mqtt/irremote` contains the infrared code.
+You need this code to resend the signal via this same device.
 ```yaml
 {% raw %}
 {